achorg/DH2024-reviewer-matching/README.md

 The algorithm is implemented in Python and uses the [Language-agnostic BERT Sentence Embedding (LaBSE)](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html) model to create the embeddings.
 The LaBSE model was trained on 109 languages and is available in 32 languages.

 ### The algorithm is implemented in four scripts.
 1. The first script `make_reviewers_csv.py` takes the reviewer data from ConfTool and adds information from Google and Google Scholar search in addition to the declared keywords.
 Search data was gathered with the Serp API so as to follow Google's terms of usage.
-The search query contains the reviewer's first and last name plus "digital humanities".
+The search query contains the reviewer's first and last name plus "digital humanities."
 The top results title and snippet text is saved, which provides greater context for matching.
 The script outputs a csv file called `reviewers.csv`.

 2. The second script `reviewers_to_db.py` loads the data from reviewers.csv and adds it to a [Chroma](https://docs.trychroma.com/) vector database.
 The Language-agnostic BERT Sentence Embedding (LaBSE) model is used to create the embeddings.
 All text is chunked into blocks that can be processed by LaBSE.

 3. The third script `make_matches.py` uses the vector database to match reviewers to papers based on similarity.
 All of the available information about a paper is used to make the match, including the title, abstract, and keywords.
-The papers are shuffled to avoid bias.
+The papers are shuffled to avoid bias during assignment.
 For each paper, we look at the highest match.
-If the reviewer's max reviews is not met and there is less that three reviewers assigned to the paper, then an assignment is made.
+If a reviewer has not reached their maximum number of reviews and the paper has less than three reviewers assigned, then an assignment is made.

 4. The fourth script `test_matches.py` is used to run tests of the final data and to assert that the matching algorithm is working as expected.

 ### Rationale of the algorithm:

 - Is meant to be a starting point and reference for the program committee, not an automated process.
-- Approximates the processing of Googling a scholar and reviewing their publications as a human might do.
-- The reviewer's declared keywords are used to create a vector for the reviewer.
-- Unlike ConfTool, a reviewer's instituional affliliation is not used to avoid conflict of interest.
+- By Googling a scholar and including their publications, we get a better representation of their expertise than keywords alone.
+Nonetheless, the reviewer's declared keywords are still an important part of matching process given that they can provide a 1:1 match with a paper's keywords.
+- The algorithm does not try to find potential conflicts of interest.
+"Conflicts of interest include collaborators, projects on which you have worked, colleagues at your institution, or a situation in which your evaluation (positive or negative) would be professionally advantageous to you" ([src](https://ach2023.ach.org/en/reviewer-guidelines/)).
+Conflict of interest identification can be done using ConfTool with a reviewer's name, email address, and instituional affliliation [(see)](https://www.conftool.net/ctforum/index.php/topic,117.0.html).
+Nonetheless, as Jennifer Guiliano and Laura Estil note, "Given how common large, multi-institutional projects are, as well as collaborative work more generally in the digital humanities, the current automated conflict of interest process [in ConfTool] is insufficient."
+When a review is assigned, it is iportant to give the potential reviewer [the option to decline given a potential conflict](https://www.conftool.net/ctforum/index.php/topic,229.0.html).